umairinter-75/c-programing-basics/README.md

 * create.c - A debugging program that creates the file given as input at the command-line.
 THe program will give '0'errors during debugging using the command "valgrind ./create test.c".
 * pdf.c - A program that  checks whether a file, passed in as a command-line argument, is (likely) a PDF.

+### Week 5
+* list.c - A program that creates a list by storing the values using 'arrays' and 'malloc' function and can be extended to larger memory by 'realloc' function.